percona/pmm/docs/using/alerting.md

 *Integrated Alerting* lets you know when certain system events occur.

 !!! alert alert-warning "Warning"
-    Integrated alerting is a technical preview and is subject to change.
+    Integrated Alerting is a technical preview and is subject to change.

 **To activate *Integrated Alerting***, select *PMM-->PMM Settings-->Advanced Settings*, turn on *Integrated Alerting* and click *Apply changes*.